 John’s “chill dude” triggered Shannon’s “boss,” and vice versa.
 He blamed her for being uptight.
 She blamed him for being immature and indifferent.
 They each stimulated disintegrating shame in the other.
-After arguments, they’d reinforce their own angry beliefs through the stories they’d tell themselves in their heads.
+After arguments, they reinforced their own angry beliefs through the stories they told themselves in their heads.

 “I’m committed to my own healthier future with or without John!” she declared, which was the wisest thing she could have done.

 John also agreed to do some therapy with me.
-He was interested in healing his childhood wounds so that the emotional blocks from the past, which he suspected were getting triggered in his relationship with Shannon, could be resolved.
+He was interested in healing his childhood wounds.
+The emotional blocks from the past, which he suspected were getting triggered in his relationship with Shannon, could be resolved.

-In time, they agreed to attempt couple therapy to see if they could save their relationship.
-A sequence of therapeutic changes was the key that unlocked the damage in their relationship and allowed a healthy bridge of attunement to grow between them.
+In time, they agreed to attempt couples therapy to see if they could save their relationship.
+A sequence of therapeutic changes was the key that unlocked the damage in their relationship.
+It allowed a healthy bridge of attunement to grow between them.